Crime Mob

-Crime Mob is an American hip hop group from Atlanta consisting of six members: M.I.G., Cyco Black, Princess, Lil' Jay, Diamond, and Killa C. The group is best known for their songs "Knuck If You Buck" and "Rock Yo Hips".
+Crime Mob is an American hip hop group hailing from Atlanta consisting of six members: M.I.G., Cyco Blac, Princess, Lil' Jay, Diamond, and Killa C. The group is best known for their songs "Knuck If You Buck" and "Rock Yo Hips".
 After an arrest in 2003, member Killa C left the group.
 Crime Mob reunited and performed at Atlanta's Hot 107.9's Birthday Bash in 2012; Princess was the only absent member.
 In 2018, all members of Crime Mob were reunited by Atlanta-based producer Mike Will Made It on a song called "We Can Hit" featuring Slim Jxmmi of Rae Sremmurd.
 The song is featured on the Creed II movie soundtrack.